freechipsproject/ip-contributions/src/main/scala/chisel/lib/dclib/README.md

 output copies have been received, and allows output copies to be received in any order.

-### DCOperator
+### DCReduce

-The DCOperator module is a simple example showing how DC components can be used to create a decoupled block with registered-output timing.
-The DCOperator block takes a vector of up to N inputs and combines them with a user-provided operator function.
+The DCReduce module is a simple example showing how DC components can be used to create a decoupled block with registered-output timing.
+The DCReduce block takes a vector of up to N inputs and combines (reduces) them with a user-provided operator function.
+Note that the reduction operator does not guarentee a specific ordering of how the reduction occurs, so the provided operator function should be commutative or order-independent.

 Because its inputs are all decoupled, the inputs can arrive in any order.
-DCOperator will produce a result once all inputs have become valid, and hold the result until it is acknowledged ("ready" is true).
+DCReduce will produce a result once all inputs have become valid, and hold the result until it is acknowledged ("ready" is true).

 ## Functional Construction